avinor/terraform-azurerm-remote-backend/README.md

 ## CI/CD

 To use the remote state in a CI/CD process (for instance Azure DevOps Pipelines) it is recommended to create a service principal that is granted access to the key-vault only.
 It can then read the SAS Token from key-vault to access the storage account.
 CI/CD process should not have access to storage account directly, or use the root access key.

+## Key-vault token

+As of now it does not set the token in key-vault since it does not have access during deployment to add secrets.